Lease or Rent a Business Printer

 Leasing is a long-term solution to owning the printer, while rental is more of a short-term option.
 In the case of rental, the ownership of the hardware will not be transferred while in the case of leasing it is possible to buy the printer at the end of the lease period.

 In regards with leasing, the price will depend on the type of the printer.
 Generally, the leasing period can be anything from 3 to 5 years and the printer leasing costs can be ranged from £4 to £35 per week, excluding VAT.
 Due to the multitude of printer variations and the plethora of suppliers, it is possible to find price variations the fits your budget.
+There may also be some tax relief when leasing assets like printers.

 Normally, businesses will need to rent office printers in periods of peak demands or for occasions like seminars and similar events.
 If the rental period extends beyond 6 months, leasing may be a worthy consideration.
 In the UK, the hire costs can start from £70 to £80 per month.
 Again, as with leasing, the price can vary a lot depending on the business requirements.